Angela Merkel calls for standard COVID measures across the EU | DW | 21.01.2021

 "But the virus is still very dangerous.
 We have a shockingly high death count, more than 1000 people today," she said.

-She spoke about the danger of the mutations of the virus, and said that genome sequencing of new variant would be the main topic of discussion at the European Union's video conference on Thursday evening.
+She spoke about the danger of the mutations of the virus and said that genome sequencing of new variants would be the main topic of discussion at the European Union's video conference on Thursday evening.

 "Epidemiologically the EU is one region," she said, calling for equivalent measures to fight the virus across the bloc.